itskipronoh/DeepSME-Copilot-AI/README.md

 npm start
 ```

-Then, open a new terminal running concurrently and run the following command to upload the PDF documents from the `/data` folder to the API:
+Then, open a new terminal running concurrently and run the following command to upload the SME documents from the `/data` folder to the API:

 ```bash
 npm run upload:docs